Introduction

 Teaching

-I teach early medieval history, both that of the British Isles and Europe more generally, occasionally venturing into the High Middle Ages.
-I also contribute to the teaching of historical methods, theories and approaches at both an undergraduate level, in College, and a postgraduate level, at the History Faculty.
+I teach early medieval history, both that of the British Isles and western Eurasia more generally; I convene an Optional Subject ‘Alfred and the Vikings: Culture, Conflict and Identity in the Early Middle Ages’.
+I also contribute to the teaching of historical methods, theories and approaches within College, while supervising undergraduate and postgraduate research on early medieval topics at a Faculty level.

 Research

-A second strand in my research investigates issues of community and identity in the early medieval world, particularly the importance of the idea of the Church.
-So far, my publications have focused on the interplay of religious and ethnic identities, but I intend to explore the importance of group identity in the Insular Easter Controversy in the future.
+A separate strand in my research investigates issues of community and identity in the early medieval world, particularly the importance of the idea of the Church.
+Previously, my publications have focused on the interplay of religious and ethnic identities, but I am currently exploring the importance of group identity in the Insular Easter Controversy.
+Since much of my teaching continues to focus on early medieval Britain and Ireland, I have begun to plan an introduction to the Insular world between the Romans and the vikings.

 Publications